 The AM ecosystem is a structured organization of programs, systems, data, analytics, and actionable intel (intelligence).
 Refer to the diagram below.

 The main AM “streams”, (columns), are subdivided into corresponding “layers” of AM-related activities performed in various functional areas.
 The streams are described as follows:

-Assessing your organizational state, or competency, from an AM ecosystem perspective, will enable you to develop the best path forward to employ digital capabilities, at the lowest cost, to meet your business needs.
+Assessing your organizational state, or competency, from an asset management ecosystem perspective, will enable you to develop the best path forward to employ digital capabilities, at the lowest cost, to meet your business needs.